CyVerse-Validate/Quickstart-Guide/docs/docker_info/Docker_Tutorial.md

 * `/bin/bash` the actual command that will be run on the ubuntu container.
 The /bin/bash command goes straight to the root directory of the container, where you may navigate through it as you would a typical Linux terminal.

 A method for running containers in the background is by using *daemon mode*.
 To run a container in daemon mode, use the `-d` flag.
 For example, running a loop in the ubuntu image in daemon mode would look like so:
-`docker run -d ubuntu:latest /bin/sh -c "while true; do echo hello world; sleep 1; done`.
+`docker run -d ubuntu:latest /bin/sh -c "while true; do echo hello world; sleep 1; done"`.
 The output for this command will be a long string.
 Where's our normal output?
 It's actually in this string.
 This string is actually a container ID for the ubuntu container we've run.
 Now we can check our active containers with the `docker ps` command, and sure enough, the first container in the list matches the ID we got as output.

 Furthermore, we can look inside the container with the `docker logs` command.
 Typing in `docker logs <container ID>`, we get a output that looks a lot like this: